chavez-md/cs480Lastname/README.md

 CS480/680 Graphics Class
 =============

-Programming Assignments by (insert your name here)
+Programming Assignments by (insert your first and last name here)
 ---------------------